mariolinguito/codingadventures/content/blog/config-split/index.md

 ![Structure of folder for configurations](folder_sync.png "Structure of folder for configurations")

 Okay, now we can create the settings [go to */admin/config/development/configuration/config-split*]; but we will make only one example in this instance, but you can replicate it for every other environment.

 The first part we can set is the **storage type**:

 ![Settings for the storage type](configutations_settings.png "Settings for the storage type")

+In this case, I chose a folder, specifically the corresponding folder for **local**.
+Every YML file for local will be put in this folder.

+Let's skip the setup of the activation/or not of the setting because this is the task of the written code into **settings.local.php** and go on to the most important sections.